Short Haired Dog Grooming & Odour Control: UK Guide (2025)

 How you dry your dog's coat is just as important as how you wash it.
 Poor drying techniques can undo all your careful work:

-Specially formulated for fine, silky, and tangle-prone hair.
-Perfect for spaniels and setters with jasmine vanilla scent.
-Moisturizes and strengthens delicate feathers.
+For silky coats, the Isle of Dogs Everyday Silky Coating Shampoo is specially formulated for fine, silky, and tangle-prone hair.
+Perfect for spaniels and setters with jasmine vanilla scent that moisturises and strengthens delicate feathers.

-View on Amazon UK →Complete grooming kit with conditioning shampoo, cologne, shampoo bar, and skin balm.
+For a complete grooming solution, the Luxury Dog Pamper Gift Set includes conditioning shampoo, cologne, shampoo bar, and skin balm.
 Natural, gentle products perfect for sensitive spaniel and setter skin.

-Shop Paw Daw →Premium leave-in conditioner that hydrates and detangles for 24 hours.
-Perfect for maintaining silky feathers between baths.
-Non-oily, lightweight formula.
+Premium leave-in conditioner that hydrates and detangles for 24 hours.
+Non-oily, lightweight formula perfect for maintaining silky feathers between baths

-Shop Warren London →Regular professional trimming every 6-8 weeks keeps feathers healthy and prevents them from becoming unmanageable.
-[5] The goal isn't to remove the feathering but to shape it naturally and remove damaged ends that can lead to splitting and matting.
+Regular professional trimming every 6-8 weeks keeps feathers healthy and prevents them from becoming unmanageable.[5]
+The goal isn't to remove the feathering but to shape it naturally and remove damaged ends that can lead to splitting and matting.
+For typical UK grooming costs, see our dog grooming prices guide.

 A skilled groomer familiar with feathered breeds will focus on these key areas: